fabs-pe/T1A3/readme.md

 - Open Terminal app, or vscode
 - Navigate to the folder location cd/path/to/folder
 - Enter "./run.sh" for the program to start
-- Follow prompts and enjoy.
+- Follow prompts and enjoy